Discovering Opportunities To Drive Your Mobile Web & App Optimization Strategy

 A question that arises frequently at the beginning of a mobile optimization process is, “What type of traffic can be expected from the optimized mobile presence?”Although there’s no completely accurate way to answer (as it depends a number of factors such as your own efforts, your competitors’ activities, audience trends, industry seasonality, search platforms, algorithm updates and so on), you can use a tool like SimilarWeb to check the level of overall traffic that your top mobile competitors already have.
 That should give you an idea of what is achievable if you maximize the visibility of all your channels:

-You can also compare yourself against your competitors:3.
-What Are Your Current Mobile Web & App Search Rankings Versus Your Competitors’?
+3. What Are Your Current Mobile Web & App Search Rankings Versus Your Competitors’?

 Once you have identified your competitors and their overall performance, you can dig deeper and analyze rankings.
 Look not only at your own mobile search rankings and trends, but at those of your competitors, too.Compare this data easily with the mobile web search filters of SEMrush and SISTRIX: